 - (1) Study of the course is duly completed by an examination, which is a summary assessment of knowledge of the course. - (2) The form of the examination and the requirements for the PhD student are published in IS STAG. - (3) The examination is graded "passed" or "failed". - (4) The PhD student is allowed to use a maximum of three dates to complete the course.
-An exam date is not considered to be one in which the doctoral student apologizes to the examiner within five working days for serious reasons. - (5) The PhD student may ask the chairperson of the Subject Advisory Board for an examination before the Examination Board on the third exam date. - (6) The study review for the academic year includes an annual evaluation of the fulfilment of the individual study plan, which the PhD student prepares before the end of the academic year and submits it to the supervisor. - (7) After the end of the academic year, the supervisor reviews the course of the PhD student's study and prepares an annual assessment report, which is submitted to the Dean with the opinion of the head of the training centre or with the opinion of the Subject Advisory Board.
-The PhD student has the right to express his/her opinion on the supervisor's annual assessment report and the opinion of the head of the training centre. - (8) The annual evaluation of the fulfilment of the individual study plan as well as the supervisor's annual assessment are kept at the faculty. - (9) Articles 14 and 16 provide for further methods of evaluation and review of study.
+An exam date is not considered to be one in which the doctoral student apologizes to the examiner within five working days for serious reasons. - (5) The PhD student may ask the chairperson of the Subject Advisory Board for an examination before the Examination Board on the third exam date. - (6) The study review for the academic year includes an annual evaluation of the fulfilment of the individual study plan, which the PhD student prepares before the end of the academic year and submits it to the supervisor within the deadline set by the faculty. - (7) If the PhD student fails to submit the annual evaluation of the fulfilment of the individual study plan to the supervisor within the deadline specified by the supervisor or for serious reasons fails to justify the failure to submit in writing and fails to do so within five working days, his/her study shall be terminated according to Section 56, Subsection 1, Clause b) of the Act. - (8) After the end of the academic year, the supervisor reviews the course of the PhD student's study and prepares an annual assessment report, which is submitted to the Dean with the opinion of the head of the training centre or with the opinion of the Subject Advisory Board.
+The PhD student has the right to express his/her opinion on the supervisor's annual assessment report and the opinion of the head of the training centre. - (9) In case of unsatisfactory evaluation of the PhD student, the supervisor shall submit to the Subject Advisory Board a proposal for termination of the PhD student's studies according to Section 56, Subsection 1, Clause b) of the Act.
+The proposal to terminate the studies may also be initiated by the head of the supervising department or the Subject Advisory Board.
+Section 68 of the Act shall apply to the decision-making process in this matter. - (10) The annual evaluation of the fulfilment of the individual study plan as well as the supervisor's annual assessment are kept at the faculty. - (11) Articles 14 and 16 provide for further methods of evaluation and review of study.